-(1) Indicate that it is a protest to the agency.
+(2) Indicate that it is a protest to the agency.

-(2) Be filed in writing with you, the Contracting Officer.
+(3) Be filed in writing with the contracting officer.

-(3) State whether the protester chooses to have you or the Agency Protest Official for GSA decide the protest.
-If the protest is silent on this matter, you will decide the protest.
+(4) State whether the protester chooses to have the contracting officer or the Agency Protest Official decide the protest.
+If the protest does not include the protester's choice, then the contracting officer will decide the protest (see paragraph (a) of this subsection).